 What does the Construction and Demolition Ordinance require?

-The C&D Ordinance requires that all C&D debris materials removed from the project are properly recycled or reused.
-By law, no C&D debris can be taken to landfill or put in the garbage.
+By law, C&D debris material removed from a project must be recycled or reused.
+No C&D debris can be taken to landfill or put in the garbage.

 What is Construction and Demolition (C&D) debris material?